Historical fiction author, Helen Barrell, describes how the 1939 Register revealed a missing link in her family's story

 I'm a great believer in going back to basics and looking at things with fresh eyes whenever I feel bogged down by my research.
 Looking through my grandma's family photo album again recently, I uncovered a previously unknown First World War veteran and a Salvation Army officer who travelled the world.

-After careful analysis of the soldier's studio portrait, with the help of Findmypast medals and newspaper collections, it became clear that grandma's uncle Bill (William James Field) had served in the Essex Regiment and the Royal Engineers.
+After careful analysis of the soldier's studio portrait, with the help of Findmypast's Medal Rolls and Honours collection and newspaper archive, it became clear that grandma's uncle Bill (William James Field) had served in the Essex Regiment and the Royal Engineers.
 But I don't know anything more.
 Did uncle Bill marry?
 Was the death registration I'd found in the Colchester registration district in 1982 actually his?

 Although I knew my granddad had an uncle who was in the Salvation Army, until I looked at Findmypast's travel records I didn't know his name, nor that he and his wife worked with people with visual impairments in Jamaica, Kenya and Nigeria.
 What happened to their daughter, Madge – my granddad's cousin?

 All I know, from her parents' Salvation Army "career card" held at the Salvation Army International Heritage Centre, is that Madge married in 1935 - but it doesn't say where or to whom.
 As I haven't found her marriage in indexes for England, Wales or Scotland, I suspect she married in Nigeria.
 But was she in the UK when war broke out?

 Uncle Bill and cousin Madge are just the sort of people that The 1939 Register is ideal for tracing.